Ibinda (age set)

 The age of an ipinda sometimes acquired a nickname based on a defining event occurring during their time.

 Age set Names

 – *La Fontaine states there are eight "age classes" but lists seven names, the order of which is questionable.

 Marakwet

 There are corresponding female age-sets among the Marakwet; for example, Kaberur (male) – Chemeri/ Chemeri Kipchesum (female), Kaplelach (male)- Tabesit / Tabesit Ruompo Laikok (female), Kipnyikew/ Kipmke (male)- Silingwa (female), Nyongi (male)- Kaptura (female), Maina (male) – Charkina (female), Chumo (male) – Kipturbei (female), Sowe (male)- Chelyong/ Kapcheusi (female), Korongoro (male)- Cheptentur/ Sikinkin/ Kesengen (female).
-The Marakwet still circumcise girls alongside boys.
+The Marakwet used to circumcise girls alongside boys.
 However, the naming of female age-sets changes according to prevailing events.

 Nandi

 Historically, the Nandi had eight cyclical age-sets or ibinwek, however they dropped one for a total of seven.
 Legend has it that the members of this ibinda were wiped out in war.
 For fear of a recurrence, the community decided to retire the age-set.

 The order of Nandi ibinwek is given below.